Saturday, October 31, 2015

 The Fast and the Furious 7 is a exactly what happens when you tell students that they can choose any movie they like.

 I'll describe my thoughts on this in more detail in tomorrow's post--which I'm planning on calling: Why Students Should Never Pick the Movie--[update: that post is here]--but the short version is that I told the students they could pick any movie they wanted.
-First, the students brainstormed all the movie they were interested in, and I put all the titles up on the whiteboard.
+First, the students brainstormed all the movies they were interested in, and I put all the titles up on the whiteboard.
 Then we had a vote on which of these movies they wanted to do in class, and The Fast and the Furious 7 was the overwhelming winner.

 I had never seen this movie before, but I took an immediate disliking to it.
 Every day when I would prepare the worksheets before class, I would just roll my eyes and think, "This is the stupidest thing I've ever seen."
 But what did my opinion matter?
 It was the students who needed to be engaged with it.